 On the other hand, perhaps that perception is PTSD thinking.... too guarded.... too cautious.
-Who the fuck knows?
+Who knows?
 I sure as hell don't know for certain...ever.

 I do know this, if I'm trying to have a relationship with a woman then I'm "all in" UNTIL one of my deal breaker circuit breakers gets flipped.
 When one of these buttons gets hit and trips my circuit breaker I'm INSTANTLY on high alert "fight or flight"...
 This is where I am today from getting my feelings hurt two days ago.
 Don't worry about me though because by the time you read this I've probably gotten myself balanced, positive, and living in the moment again.
 I'm not afraid of what I'm going through at this moment (though painful) nor am I afraid of never finding "the one".
 Simply writing this blog entry is helping me process and feel better.
 For example, I've already once again realized the woman I got infatuated with was not "the perfect woman for me" who I thought she was.
 She was POTENTIALLY the perfect woman for me.
 Then suddenly within an afternoon she pushed EVERY BUTTON, not just one.
 Seriously?
 Yeah, well I'm certain she held no malicious intent... at least I don't think so.
 Just different values I suppose.
 Nevertheless, let me get past this, wah, wah, grieving for a woman that only existed in my imagination so far...... "the perfect woman for me".
 Because there's frankly no damn sense in wasting much energy grieving the loss of the woman I haven't even met yet...duh.
 On to the buttons.

-Button Four: Basic courtesy.
+Next button, is basic courtesy.
 Give some thought to your words.
 For example, you can say, "do you always wear that hat?" which I find to be a degrading put down.
-You could say, "I like you better without the hat, would you mind not wearing it?"
+Or you could say, "I like you better without the hat, would you mind not wearing it?"
 Now I have a chance to please you and I feel good instead of feeling degraded.
-Which way do you feel better?
+Which way would you feel better?